5 Computing your future

 Too long, didn’t read (TL;DR)?
 Here’s a summary:

-There are lots of opportunities in computing but you don’t need to have studied Computer Science to take advantage of them.
+Your future is bright, your future needs computing.
+There are lots of opportunities in computing but you don’t need to have studied Computer Science at University to take advantage of them.
+It will help if you can demonstrate a genuine interest in the computing through your PROJECTS